-Support HCBS LTSS Providers
+➢ Support HCBS LTSS Providers

-FSSA has issued grants to provide support to HCBS LTSS provider agencies serving individuals age 60 and older who showed and continue to lead an exemplary effort in preparing and implementing changes to their business for MLTSS, which will result in a loss of billable service hours between 2022 and 2024.
-This activity will support provider contract readiness as part of Indiana's transition to MLTSS, a service listed in Appendix B. These grants will allow providers to enhance their business models to increase their capacity to work with managed care organizations and ultimately to provide better health outcomes for the Hoosiers they serve.
-In January, each qualifying provider received \$20,000 in grant funds that served to compensate HCBS LTSS providers for time away from their day-to-day agency work as they engage in business training and MLTSS readiness activities.
-This may include: (1) Completion of Business Acumen Training, (2) Partnership with technical assistance entity provided by FSSA to prepare for MLTSS, (3) Development and implementation of a MLTSS readiness project and identification for how that expansion of business acumen leads to better health outcomes for Hoosiers served.
+FSSA has issued grants to provide support to HCBS LTSS provider agencies serving individuals age 60 and older who showed and continue to lead an exemplary effort in preparing and implementing changes to their business for Indiana Pathways for Aging, which will result in a loss of billable service hours between 2022 and 2024.
+This activity will support provider contract readiness as part of Indiana's transition to Pathways, a service listed in Appendix B. These grants will allow providers to enhance their business models to increase their capacity to work with managed care organizations and ultimately to provide better health outcomes for the Hoosiers they serve.

+In January 2023, FSSA awarded a total of \$7.3 million in grant funds to 373 qualifying providers.
+Each provider received \$20,000 in grant funds that served to compensate them for time away from their day-to-day agency work as they engage in business training an Pathways readiness activities.
+This may include: (1) Completion of Business Acumen Training, (2) Partnership with technical assistance entity provided by FSSA to prepare for Pathways, (3) Development and implementation of a Pathways readiness project and identification for how that expansion of business acumen leads to better health outcomes for Hoosiers served.